obsoke/webpack-webgl-boilerplate/README.md

 ## Install

-1. Download the repository: `curl -L https://github.com/daleee/webpack-webgl-boilerplate/archive/master.zip > webpack_webgl.zip`
+1. Download the latest release from the [Releases](https://github.com/daleee/webpack-webgl-boilerplate/releases) page.
-2. Unzip the code somehwere.
+2. Unzip the code to where you want your project to live.
-3. When you want to use it: `cp -R /path/to/webpack/webgl/. mynewDir/`
-4. Run `npm install` to install dependencies.
+3. Run `npm install` to install dependencies.

 ## Usage